just-buildsystem/justbuild/share/man/just-serve-config.5.md

    communicating with the remote execution endpoint.
    For subkey *`"ca cert"`* the value is a string specifying the path to a TLS CA certificate.
+   For subkey *`"client cert"`* the value is a string specifying the path to a TLS client certificate.
+   For subkey *`"client key"`* the value is a string specifying the path to a TLS client key.

  - The value for the key *`"remote service"`* is a JSON object specifying the server arguments for running **`just`** **`serve`** as a service.